alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 ```
 ./client-to-MW-search-API-with-demo-MTs --search=Haskell
 ```
-But if she/he wants to get more search results than the first ten items (i.e. he/she wants to paginate among the result interactively, or evenmore wants to see all results), then he/she must issue
+But if she/he wants to get more search results than the first ten items (i.e. he/she wants to paginate among the result interactively, or even wants to see all results), then he/she must issue
 ```
 ./client-to-MW-search-API-with-demo-MTs --paginate=Haskell
 ```